Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 What You're Going To Need

-- For this article, I'm using the cheapest (but still quite reliable) mousetraps that VICTOR makes.
-There are mousetraps that have pressure sensitive plates (the press n' set traps) that companies like TOMCAT make that are very good as well, but much more expensive per trap.
-I've used the cheap ones all my life with excellent results; you just have to be more careful when setting them.
+- For this article, I'm using the cheapest, most reliable mousetraps that VICTOR makes.
+There are mousetraps that are pressure sensitive (the press n' set traps) that companies like TOMCAT make that are very good as well, but much more expensive.
+I've used the cheap ones all my life with excellent results; you just have to be a bit more careful when setting them.

 - A screwdriver and pliers will make things a lot easier when actually putting the bait in the mousetrap, as it can be a tricky process.

-- Any kind of peanut butter will do (even the expired kind).
+- Any brand or kind of smooth peanut butter will do (even the expired kind).
+The chunky kind can be stolen easily by mice without setting off the trap.

-- Some kind somewhat flat dog treats (more on these below).
+- Some kind of soft, flat-like dog treats (more on these below).

-Why Just Peanut Butter as Bait Won't Work When Dealing With Mice
+Why Peanut Butter Won't Work When Dealing With Mice

 There are a lot of mousetrap mistakes you can make that will lower the odds of catching your target, but the biggest is putting a blob of peanut butter on the trap and thinking you're job is done.
 It's amazing how mice can be so light-footed as to completely lick the delicious treat off the trap without it going off.
 Just peanut butter won't do the trick.
 After seeing a video like this for the first time; I couldn't believe it, but seeing my traps empty and still set convinced me otherwise.